-2. [Checkpoint 2 due on March 11, 2016: Useful parallelism on NOTS compute nodes (20 points)] Create a new parallel version of SeqScoring.java that is designed to achieve the smallest execution time using 16 cores on a dedicated NOTS compute node.
+2. [Checkpoint 2 due on March 8, 2017: Useful parallelism on NOTS compute nodes (20 points)] Create a new parallel version of SeqScoring.java that is designed to achieve the smallest execution time using 16 cores on a dedicated NOTS compute node.
 Note that this is real execution time, not abstract metrics.
 Your code for this part will need to go into the UsefulParScoring.java file.

-For this part of the assignment, we recommend first debugging your solution on small strings for correctness (which can be done on any platform), and then evaluating the performance of your implementation with pairs of strings of length $O(10^4)$ on dedicated NOTS compute nodes.
-Lab 5 provided instructions on submitting jobs to the NOTS cluster.
+For this part of the assignment, we recommend first debugging your solution on small strings for correctness (which can be done on any platform) using Homework3Checkpoint2CorrectnessTest, and then evaluating the performance of your implementation with pairs of strings of length $O(10^4)$ on dedicated NOTS compute nodes using Homework3PerformanceTest.
+Lab 5 provides instructions on submitting jobs to the NOTS cluster.
+You may also use the autograder to automatically perform performance tests on NOTS.